ahmetalicc/cashier-app/README.md

 - **Load Balancing**
   - Enhance load balancing strategies to distribute traffic more effectively across microservices.

+### **Package Structuring**

+- **Modularization**
+  - Organize packages into modules to reduce redundancy and improve maintainability across services.

+- **Centralization of Core Packages**
+  - Centralize common packages such as core response handling and aspect logging to ensure consistency and reusability across all services.

 ### **Developer Experience**

 - **Improved Documentation**